KyleCorlett/KyleCorlett_T1A3/HELP.md

 ## Method one

 - Install ruby to your computer, follow this link for instructions (<https://www.ruby-lang.org/en/documentation/installation/>)
-- Go to the GitHub repo linked up the top or (<https://github.com/KyleCorlett/KyleCorlett_T1A3.git>)
+- Go to the GitHub repo linked (<https://github.com/KyleCorlett/KyleCorlett_T1A3.git>)
 - Clone or download repository onto your machine (Unzip if you downloaded it)
 - Open your preferred terminal application, and navigate to the cloned or unzipped folder, then into src folder
 - In the terminal run the code bash chance.sh